 A renogram is an examination which looks at the function of your kidneys.
 MAG3 is the chemical name of the radioactive substance we use to image the kidneys.

-Can I have a MAG3 if I am pregnant?
+Can I have a MAG3 if I am pregnant or breastfeeding?

-If there is a possibility that you are pregnant, please inform the department before your appointment, as your appointment may need to be postponed.
+If there is a possibility that you are pregnant or you are currently breastfeeding please inform the department before your appointment.